JacktheLander/Quantization/README.md

 Per-Group Quantization - Best for maintaining precision, improves memory slightly, really for training at scale like LLMs

-Inference Quantization - Using quantization for the weights to perform an accelerated forward pass in the neural network
+Inference Quantization - Using quantization for the weights in an activation

+8-bit Quantizer - Performs an accelerated forward pass in the neural network

+Quantize Layers - Replaces the linear layers in a model with quantized layers